apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Toast will lay off 10% of its workforce, about 550 employees, as growth slows**
+**Rosendale drops Montana Senate bid - POLITICO**

-You can read more about it [here](https://www.cnbc.com/2024/02/15/toast-will-reduce-workforce-by-10percent-as-growth-slows.html).
+You can read more about it [here](https://www.politico.com/news/2024/02/15/rosendale-drops-montana-senate-bid-00141812).

 ## Requirements
 - Python 3.8